Automating PEP 8 Style Checks with Git Pre-commit Hooks

 language_version: python3

-When we install pre-commit, it creates a Git hook or a shell script located in the hidden .git/hooks directory of a Git repository.
-These scripts help in automating your development processes.
-As we see, there are already some Git hook scripts (files with .sample extension) are installed for our Git repository.
+When we install pre-commit, it creates a Git hook (a shell script) located in the hidden .git/hooks directory of a Git repository.
+These scripts automate your development processes.
+As we see, some Git hook scripts (files with the .sample extension) are already installed for our Git repository.

 ls .git/hooks